ranjithrd/prism-platform/README.md

 # Worker Application

 The worker application allows you to trace your own devices through the website.
-It listens to `adb devices` on your system and on handles requests from the central server to trace any Android devices connected to your system.
+It listens to `adb devices` on your system and handles requests from the central server to trace any Android devices connected to your system.

 ## Installation